I seriously underestimated the Everest Base Camp trek difficulty.

 You can purchase Wi-Fi at the tea houses, but this is expensive and not worth it.

-Diamox is the most common altitude sickness medication and prevents and reduces the side effects that so many trekkers experience.
+Diamox is the most common altitude sickness medication.
+It prevents and reduces the side effects of high altitude.

 And I know the effects of AMS all too well!

 When I trekked to Mount Kilimanjaro, I experienced this firsthand.

 I was throwing up, I felt nauseous and fatigued, I had a severe headache, and I completely lost my appetite.

 My biggest concern with my EBC trek was that I’d go through these moments all over again.

 For Kilimanjaro, I was able to fully recover overnight as our camp was at a lower altitude.
 I could then continue with the trek, but this wasn’t guaranteed for Everest Base Camp.

 I was on the fence about taking Diamox, and if you are considering it, you should consult your GP.